ef4/rfcs/text/0000-js-compatible-resolution.md

 3. `./path/to/button.js` exports a component class and `./path/to/button.hbs` is its template.
 4. `./path/to/button/index.js` exports a component class and `./path/to/button/index.hbs` is its template.

 Now, for anti-bikeshedding and aesthetic reasons we may want to lint against some of these patterns.
 But they are all necessarily supported by virtue of us not wanting to break the node_modules resolution rules.
-The best default choice becomes a **Best-practice guidance** concern, not a **Core primitives** concern.
+The filesystem layout becomes a **Best-practice guidance** concern, not a **Core primitives** concern.

 Another thing that necessarily must work is reexporting components as named exports.
 Given this module: